 2 The explanation of the proposed independent study must clearly state in detail what is to be done and the assessment method(s) that your supervising professor will use.

 3 The proposal must state the specific deliverables that will result from the IS.

-Procedures vary according to the number of courses being dropped, time within the semester the drop is initiated and other factors.
-It is strongly recommend that you first talk to an adviser at the Dean of Students, (208) 426-1527, so that you can follow the best course of action for your circumstances
+Procedures vary according to the nature of the appeal.
+It is strongly recommend that you first talk to an adviser at the Registrar’s Office, (208) 426-4249, so that you can follow the best course of action for your circumstances.

 · The final adjustments to the AAR are not done until your Application for Admission to Candidacy form is submitted after you have completed 18 credits in your program.
 At that time, any adjustments to the degree plan are posted on the AAR.

 · Be aware that any credits you wish to transfer in must be documented on original transcript copies and approved by the associate chair and the Graduate College.
 The transfer credits will not be posted to your AAR until both the Candidacy form and all required transcripts are received by the Graduate College.

 Detailed information on Graduate regulations and policies regarding the requirements of your program can be found in your Graduate Catalog.
 Catalogs are available online at: Graduate Catalog

 You have the right to appeal any academic policy or requirement of the Graduate College if either of the following conditions is present: